splunk/splunk-aws-project-trumpet/README.md

 You can find a summary of these changes in this repo's CHANGELOG.md file.

 ## To start using Trumpet
-Trumpet is provided as an HTML webpage that can be run locally in a web browser where you can customize the template to your requirements.
+Trumpet is provided as an HTML webpage that can be run locally in a web browser where you can customize the downloadable CloudFormation template to your requirements.
 Once configured, download the generated template and deploy it in the AWS regions you would like to collect data from.

 ### 0. Splunk Prerequisites
 Install the [Splunk App for AWS](https://splunkbase.splunk.com/app/1274/?) and the [Splunk Add-on for AWS](https://splunkbase.splunk.com/app/1876/) on the endpoint/s that will be receiving data using HTTP Event Collector.